polkadot-fellows/JIPs/JIP-3.md

 Emitted periodically (approximately every 2 seconds), to provide a summary of the node's current state.
 Note that most of this information can be derived from other events.

+    u32 (Total number of peers)
     u32 (Number of validator peers)
-    u32 (Number of non-validator peers)
-    u32 (Number of peers with a block announcement stream open) [u8; C] (Number of guarantees in pool, by core; C is the total number of cores) u32 (Number of shards in availability store) u64 (Total size of shards in availability store, in bytes) u32 (Number of announced preimages pending acquisition from peers) u32 (Number of preimages in pool, ready to be included in a block)
+    u32 (Number of peers with a block announcement stream open) [u8; C] (Number of guarantees in pool, by core; C is the total number of cores) u32 (Number of shards in availability store) u64 (Total size of shards in availability store, in bytes) u32 (Number of preimages in pool, ready to be included in a block) u32 (Total size of preimages in pool, in bytes)

 ### 11: Best block changed